eslint/rfcs/designs/2024-deprecated-rule-metadata/README.md

 /* At least one property is required */ type ReplacedByInfo = {
-  message?: string // General message presented to the user, e.g. how to replace the rule url?: string     // URL to more information about this replacmenet in general plugin?: Specifier // name should be "eslint" if the replacemenet is an ESLint core rule.
+  message?: string // General message presented to the user, e.g. how to replace the rule url?: string     // URL to more information about this replacement in general plugin?: Specifier // name should be "eslint" if the replacemenet is an ESLint core rule.
 Omit the property if the replacement is in the same plugin rule?: Specifier
 }

 type Specifier = {
-  name?: string // Name of the rule / configuration / ...
+  name?: string // Name of the plugin / rule / ...
-  url?: string // URL to more information about this deprecation in general.
+  url?: string  // URL to documentation for the plugin / rule }
-}

 /* Version string of the package containing the rule (without a leading v and using the full semver, e.g. 8.53.0) */